lexxx233/LDF/README.md

 Time point information is stored in the form of real numbers.
 There is no constraint on negative and/or fractional values in real time.
 This time value type provides temporal order and interval between observations in term of real  number

 #### Formatted temporal type
 Time point information is stored in the form of datetime ISO 8601 format (‘YYYY-MM-DD’).
 In the case of formatted temporal temporalType.
-There exist a reference date in the meta data and the rest of the data will be store in day increments or decrements of the reference date.
+There exist a reference date in the meta data and the rest of the data will be store in Real increments or decrements of the reference date.

 ## Save to CSV